Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 Ingram ended with a career-high 204 yards rushing plus one touchdown on 27 carries — his second game in a row with over 100 yards and third of the season.
 His career day gave him the most rushing yards by a USC running back since Aca’Cedric Ware had 205 in 2018.

 “When my number’s called on I just gotta go execute,” Ingram said.
-“One thing that we believe in, Coach Donte [preaches] all the time, [is] be physical and bring that physicality and I feel like we did that at the line of scrimmage today.”
+“One thing that we believe in, Coach [Williams preaches] all the time, [is] be physical and bring that physicality, and I feel like we did that at the line of scrimmage today.”

 USC’s offense found comfort early on and maintained it throughout the game.
 The Trojans eclipsed 500 total yards against a Wildcats team fourth in total defense in the Pac-12 allowing 362.4 yards per game.

 The first drive of the game ended with a touchdown run by Ingram, who continued as the lead back in a run-heavy game plan for USC.
-Redshift sophomore running back Darwin Barlow and redshirt senior running back Vavae Malepeai combined for 14 carries.
+Redshirt sophomore running back Darwin Barlow and redshirt senior running back Vavae Malepeai combined for 14 carries.

 The Trojans mixed it up in the passing game with Dart and junior quarterback Kedon Slovis alternating throughout the game.
 They combined for 313 passing yards for the game.
 Coming into Saturday, Arizona only allowed 176.4 passing yards per game, second-best in the Pac-12.

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.